2017 - Alumni with Impact Recipients

 - The first Canadian to receive the William J. Clinton Award for international work against hunger

 - The inaugural recipient of the international Michaelle Jean Emergency Hunger Relief Award

 - Lucky Iron Fish has won multiple Cannes Lion awards including the Grand Prix and Clio Design Awards

 - Received a Silver Innovation Award from the Edison Foundation

-Superintendent, Peel Regional Police
+Retired Deputy Chief, Peel Regional Police

 Even before she became a police officer, she knew she wanted to help people.
 As the daughter of a police officer in Guyana, she came to Canada at the age of 14.
-“My goal was to work with youth,” she says, so she volunteered as a probation and parole officer.
+“My goal was to work with youth,” she says, so she volunteered as a probation and parole community resource officer.

 As a black woman in a male-dominated field, she says, “I bring a representation of policing – it’s achievable for other women and members of minority groups.”
 She was one of only two black female recruits in a class of approximately 300 at the Ontario Police College, but she never viewed policing in terms of gender.
 “I am a strong and confident person, so I knew I could do the job.
 It was a matter of gaining the trust and respect of the other officers.”
 She says she always felt she was part of the platoon.

 After graduating from Seneca College, she continued to take courses for her own personal and professional development.
 “I always continued my studies to better myself, not just as a police officer but as a person, supervisor and manager.”
 As her leadership role grew, she enrolled in the MA Leadership program at U of G and graduated in 2014.